Procurement Process for Private Nonprofits

 Note: Per §TAC 1.404 (f) and Community Affairs contracts, all vehicles purchased with state or federal funds must be pre-approved by the Department via written correspondence.
 Additionally, certain equipment and capital expenditures might require prior written approval from the Department as outlined within 2 CFR §200.439 and/or the “Procurement Standards” section of your program contracts.
 Examples include: general purpose equipment, buildings, land, special purpose equipment, etc.

 2. Procurement Type: Small Purchase

 Small Purchase is a relatively simple procurement method used for securing supplies, services, or other materials.
 The responsible personnel submits a written or verbal request for price quotes to multiple vendors for goods or services described in detail.
-The Small Purchase method should only be used when the only determining factor for procurement is lowest cost, and the services, supplies, or equipment will not exceed $25,000 individually or in the aggregate.
+The Small Purchase method should be used when the services, supplies, or equipment will not exceed $250,000 individually or in the aggregate.

 3. Identify Staff Involved in Purchase Process

 Individuals involved in the procurement process may include, but are not limited to: